rohitchadaram/Project-Summary/README.md

-# python_bioinformatics
+# Projects Summary Showcase
-This is a repository for the python scripts developed as part of my bioinformatics courses
+This is a repository for the projects developed in stream of health data analytics